Discovering Applications and Potential of The Internet of Things

 IoT Product and Service Applications: Improving government services.
 Better efficiencies and performance via BPO.
 Smart solutions under budget constraints. scalability; BPO can more rapidly adapt and manage customer service for the exponential growth and magnitude of IoT, risk mitigation.
 Management/integration.
 Compliance.
 Data integrity.
 Consumer facing digital government and responding to public need.

 IoT Areas of focus: facilities & infrastructure management, industrial IoT applications, energy (smart grid) , medical & healthcare, transportation, building/construction (smart buildings), environment (waste management), water resources, retail and supply chain, communications, and education (learning analytics).
+Check our useful resources about the state of automotive, industrial & medical electronics manufacturing.

 IoT Technology Trends: automation, robotics, enabling nanotechnologies, self-assembling materials, artificial intelligence (human/computer interface), 3D Printing Photovoltaics and printed electronics), wearables (flexible electronics) real-time analytics and predictive analytics, super-computing (faster and more connectivity), increased storage and data memory power, wireless networks, secure cloud computing, virtualization.